Partial building collapse in Brooklyn prompts evacuations

 One side of the building came crashing down, as well as half of the back wall.

-"The wind started, it started shaking and just hit down, it just started collapsing," said Joe Santiago, an eyewitness.
+"The wind started, it started shaking and just hit down, it just started collapsing," witness Joe Santiago said.
 "One minute the house was standing, the next half of it was on the ground."

 Firefighters immediately began searching to see if anyone was inside, but the building was unoccupied.

-"The first thing you see when you look out your window is firefighters knocking on the door, so your first thought of course is someone being in there," said Torin Van Houten, a neighbor.
+"The first thing you see when you look out your window is firefighters knocking on the door, so your first thought of course is someone being in there," neighbor Torin Van Houten said.

 One building to the left of the collapsed building was evacuated, displacing seven people.